 5. Have successfully completed, or will complete at least 45 hours of the nursing curriculum by the end of the semester in which application is submitted.

-7. Have submitted a completed application to nursing coordinator by the established deadline.
+7. Have submitted a completed application to nursing academic program manager by the established deadline.